devzendo/parachute-fpga-p1/README.md

 This is my first attempt at digital design; I've never built a CPU before, and I'm a beginner at VHDL/Verilog/FPGA.
 Expect many rookie errors and much confusion.

 This is part of the Parachute Project - I already have an emulator of a 32-bit, integer-only Transputer, and am working on a port of eForth for it.
 I have a comprehensive macro assembler for Transputer assembly language, and want to target some real hardware, rather than just the emulator.
-The only problem is that Transputers are no longer produced, and hardware is hard to come by, and needs legacy systems to support it.
+The only problem is that Transputers are no longer produced, hardware is hard to come by, and needs legacy PC systems to support it.
 I want a cheap Transputer system built from modern components.
 This is one way to get there.

 ## Downloads
 There aren't any yet.
 There will be for the first release, but that won't be any time soon.
 When there is something worth demonstrating, I'll commit a bitstream release here.

 # Development